twlaub/tkCOVIDplots/README.md

 fetched anew and all plots are sent to the screen at the same time.
 You must close each plot individually.

+Since there are already so many of these COVID-19 plotters available I make no copyright claim.
+You are free to use, modify, pass around, incorporate without licensing issues.